Emmanuel10701/Apartments/README.md

    - Owners can easily post and manage their properties.

 2. **Search and Filters**
-   - Users can search for apartments based on location, price range, and more.
+   - Users can search for apartments based on location, price range, and more to consider as part of their needs as studnets.

 3. **Authentication and Authorization**
    - Secure login and registration using Credentials Provider and Google OAuth.